 Has Your Flood Risk Changed?

 The Federal Emergency Management Agency (FEMA) provides tools for communities to better understand the natural hazard risks they face.
 Have new maps identified new flood risks to your home?
 Is there a new Flood Insurance Rate Map for your area?
-Residents of FEMA Region 6 (Arkansas, Louisiana, New Mexico, Oklahoma, and Texas) can locate their property and determine if they are affected by the map changes through the Region 6 Flood Information portal.
-FEMA’s Flood Information Portal is a tool designed to allow fast, convenient access to flood risk data within those areas affected by a flood map update.
+Residents of FEMA Region 6 (Arkansas, Louisiana, New Mexico, Oklahoma, and Texas) can locate their property and determine if they are affected by the map changes through the Flood Map Change Viewer.
+FEMA’s Flood Map Change Viewer is a tool designed to allow fast, convenient access to flood risk data within those areas affected by a flood map update.

 Areas of changed flood risk are easy to identify through the website!
-Information for areas within the Portal’s dataset can be found through address search, by panel identification, and by standard map navigation methods.
-Both effective Flood Insurance Rate Map (FIRM) and newly issued preliminary DFIRM layers are made available within the Portal.
-The default map view starts with a Change Layer that represents the difference between the effective FIRM and Preliminary DFIRM maps in areas of Special Flood Hazard Area (SFHA) increase or decrease.
+Information for areas within the Viewer’s dataset can be found through address search and by standard map navigation methods.
+Both effective Flood Insurance Rate Map (FIRM) and newly issued preliminary DFIRM layers are made available within the Viewer.
+The default map view shows the availability of Effective, Preleminary, and Pending flood hazard data.
 The user also has the option of generating a summary report for any point of interest which is provided in a standard format for printing.